albetnov/content/blogs/rent-n-go-part-1.md

 So what's the start of Rent N Go? why car rental out of sudden? why we're not continuing BodyFits from the previous semester?
 Well, the answers to these questions are actually pretty simple, it's mainly because BodyFits has a lot of issues and bugs.
 In case I haven't told you in the previous blog, it's a mess.
 At the start, I spent some minutes trying to get BodyFits to work, and eventually it did though.
 However, going back to it... uh... nah.
 Because of that we thought to create something new and decided to go with Rent N Go.

 Then what with the Stack?
 Why do we choose Go and React? is it because our app name is Rent N Go?
-The answer of course **not**.
+The answer, of course, **not**.
 Rather...

 > As the evening sky painted itself in shades of orange and purple, me and my friends decided to make our way to Badminton Stadium.
 To play some game.